 Program Providers are for-profit businesses or nonprofit organizations that organize the logistics for overseas academic experiences.
 Georgia State University has a select group of providers called the “Affiliates,” which often offer discounts to Georgia State students.

 Georgia State is affiliated with ISA, AIFS, API, and CEA, but there are a variety of program providers, many of which you’ll find when you search for programs on our website.
 Provider programs tend to be an all-inclusive experience, but pay attention.
 The program fee associated with provider programs likely does not include airfare, though you will find it covers your accommodations, some or most meals, group excursions, airport pick-up, student visa help and more.
 Students who participate in provider programs will attend classes and excursions with other American students and with local students in rare occasions.
 Typically, these programs offers a lot of core credit opportunities and fill the gap when Georgia State doesn’t have a program that fits your needs in the country you want to visit.

-Tip: When searching programs on our application portal, GSU programs will always be listed at the top of the search results, followed by provider programs.
+Tip: When searching programs on our application portal, Georgia State programs will always be listed at the top of the search results, followed by provider programs.

 Steps to Apply for a Provider Program

-1. You can keep track of the things you need to do at GSU to make your study abroad a success!
+1. You can keep track of the things you need to do at Georgia State to make your study abroad a success.

-2. GSU can keep a record of your participation in case of emergency.
+2. Georgia State can keep a record of your participation in case of emergency.